rutuja1302/NQT-20/README.md

 8. Chain Marketing Problem - Given a Parent member and/or N child members determine the commission each member will get.(Asked on 25th October)
 9. Car Parking Problem - Write a program to park a car & search for a car parked.(Asked on 25th October)
 10. Train Problem - Given Train timings of Train A, determine timings of train B in similar fashion.(Asked on 25th October)
-10. Fully Automatic Vending Machine Program - Given different menus and sub menus, make an order for the customer(Asked on 26th October)
+11. Fully Automatic Vending Machine Program - Given different menus and sub menus, make an order for the customer(Asked on 26th October)
+12. Seating Arrangement in an Exam Hall Problem(Asked on 26th October)
-11. Write a Program to find the number of characters and words in a given sentence(Asked on 29th october)
+13. Write a Program to find the number of characters and words in a given sentence(Asked on 29th october)

 Note: Full detailed program statement of each problem is included in the source code file